 - determine the appropriateness of a particular intervention approach to the assessment and treatment of common problems of childhood such as depression, developmental delays, under achievement, and allied concerns;

 - become conversant with one particular approach to intervention;

-- apply an intervention in a systematic manner to a major problem of childhood and adolescence;
+- apply an intervention (while on field practicum) in a systematic manner to a major problem of childhood and adolescence;

 - be able to promote the healthy development of young people.